Wellsite Core Handling

 Close the gap between continuous core and sidewall cores.

 The large-volume rotary sidewall coring service closes the gap between core plugs from continuous conventional core and wireline-conveyed rotary sidewall cores by retrieving up to fifty 1.5-in-OD by 2.5-in-long sidewall core samples in a single descent.

 These large-volume core samples deliver a rock volume equivalent to conventional core plugs, matching the industry's standard sample size for routine core analysis (RCAL) and most special core analysis (SCAL) measurements with delivery in less time and at lower cost than conventional coring.

 At more than 3 times the rock volume of standard 0.92-in-diameter sidewall cores, the service's sidewall core samples recover a sufficient volume of rock to extract three triaxial minicores for full analysis of completion quality, which previously required conventional coring.

 At each core point, the tool is anchored and the diamond coring bit assembly rotated from its transport position in the tool body to drill into the formation.

 Once the full length of the coring bit assembly has drilled into the formation, the assembly is canted upward to sever the end of the core, which is retained in the core bit by the core catcher ring as the assembly is retracted into the tool.

 Core markers separate each sidewall core sample stored in the tool for delivery to surface.

-Operational risk is greatly reduced for XL-Rock service.
+Operational risk is greatly reduced.
 Not only is it the shortest rotary sidewall coring tool in the market today, at only 37 ft in length, but the shaft attached to the core bit has a special built-in safety feature to enable controlled release of the core bit if the bit becomes stuck in the formation.
-Compatibility with the electrically control release device (ECRD) also greatly increases the amount of pull allowed on the wireline cable, further reducing the chance of a stuck tool.
+Compatibility with the electrically controlled release device (ECRD) also greatly increases the amount of pull allowed on the wireline cable, further reducing the chance of a stuck tool.